Futures vs. Options - Which Should You Trade?

 Knowledge is Power

-So, what about newcomers to the markets, or those who don’t trade so regularly?
+So, what about newcomers to the markets, or those who don't trade so regularly?
 Well, there are no barriers to entry.
-However, newcomers to all kinds of trading should take steps to ensure they are educating themselves about the types of instruments on offer and the markets for the underlying assets.
+However, newcomers to all kinds of trading should take steps to ensure they are educating themselves about the futures trading basics, such as types of instruments on offer and the markets for the underlying assets.

 It will also help to gain an understanding of the principles of technical and fundamental analysis which traders use to read and forecast market fluctuations.
 Furthermore, all traders, whether newcomers or the most experienced, should have an understanding of their own appetite for risk, and know when to exit a losing trade.

-Following these principles will serve you well, whether you choose to trade spot or derivatives, crypto or stocks, or engage in day trading or long term investing.
+Following these principles will serve you well, whether you choose to trade spot or derivatives, crypto or stocks, want to make a living trading futures or just trade for fun on the side, or engage in day trading or long term investing.
 If you want to learn more, the Digitex blog is a great place to start.
-We’ve published many informational articles which explain futures trading in-depth, covering jargon, strategy, analysis, and much more.
+We've published many informational articles which explain futures trading in-depth, covering jargon, strategy, analysis, trading versus investing, and much more.
 In trading as in life, knowledge is power.